fkesheh/mcp-ai-agent/README.md

 # MCP AI Agent

-An AI agentic tool in TypeScript that can use MCP (Modular Co-processor) servers to provide enhanced functionality.
+An AI agentic tool in TypeScript that can use MCP (Modular Context Protocol) servers to provide enhanced functionality.

 ## Installation